BrianLusina/brianlusina.github.io/_posts/articles/2016-7-30-flask-webframeworks.md

 pip install Flask
 ```

-The output should be like this −
+The output should be like this.

 ``` bash

 Collecting Flask
   Downloading Flask-0.10.1.tar.gz (544kB)
     100% |################################| 544kB 410kB/s